aeybel/markov-music/README.md

 <li>An “input” folder in the source directory which contains a variety of midi files to be inputted into the project</li>
 <li>An “output” folder in the source directory which contains all of the outputs from the program as midi files</li>
 </ul>

+A sample output "sample.mp3" has been included.
+This is a midi output from the program rendered using LABS Audio Soft Piano.